Jiyun2025/TechBlog/_posts/2025-03-20-DLReview-GenAIforImages.md

 ---
-title: "Generative AI for Images "
+title: "DLReview_Day1 : Generative AI for Images "
 excerpt: " VAEs and GANs / how diffusion models are trained and sampling is conducted to generate image"

 categories: